slowlane112/Esp32-Game-and-Watch/gandw_single_screen_handheld/README.md

 <tr><td><img src="../assets/charge.jpg" alt="Internal" width="800"></td><td><img src="../assets/side.jpg" alt="Internal" width="555"></td></tr>
 </table>

 # Features

 ## 12 Games
-Plays 12 two button game and watch games.
+Plays 12 two button game and watch games.<br>
-Use button combinations on power up to select the game (See source code).
+Use the left and right buttons in the menu to select a game, then press Game A to start the game.<br>
-Remembers last game selected if no buttons pressed on power up.
+You can return to the menu by pressing the left and right buttons for a few seconds.<br>

 ## Volume Adjustment
-Volume adjustment with on screen display.
+Volume adjustment with on screen display.<br>
-Volume down: Time and Left buttons.
+Volume down: Time and Left buttons.<br>
-Volume up: Time and Right buttons.
+Volume up: Time and Right buttons.<br>
 Remembers volume level on power up.

 ## Power